agenium-scale/boost.simd/doc/faq.md

 The most common reason for this is that the two packs being compared are not of the same type.
 Another common reason is that the return type is incorrect.
 Using auto is one way of preventing this error, however, it is best to be aware of the types you are using.
-Comparison operators in **Boost.SIMD** are of two types, either vectorized comparison, where the results is a vector of logical with the same cardinal as the input vectors, or a reduction comparison, where the result is a bool.
+Comparison operators in **@projectname** are of two types, either vectorized comparison, where the results is a vector of logical with the same cardinal as the input vectors, or a reduction comparison, where the result is a bool.